Official state symbol New Hampshire State Flag Adopted 1909 Standardized 1931

 The flag uses blue, yellow, brown, white, and green.
 Blue forms the field and water.
 Yellow appears in the stars and sun.
 Brown shows in the ship and granite.
 White highlights the laurel wreath.
 Green depicts the laurel leaves.

-- The USS Raleigh was built in Portsmouth in 1776
+The frigate USS Raleigh appears on the state seal.
+The ship was built in Portsmouth in 1776 for the Continental Navy.